The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Distance from us: 5 miles

-A very popular and picturesque mountain village within the National Park, Betws-y-Coed has river walks and hiking trails through the surrounding forests, waterfalls (including the famous Swallow Falls), shops, cafes and restaurants.
+The pretty village has a wide variety of river walks and hiking trails through the surrounding forests, waterfalls (including the famous Swallow Falls), shops, cafes and restaurants.

 There are plenty of stores in Betws-y-Coed where you can buy outdoor clothing and equipment and Welsh gifts and souvenirs if you fancy some shopping.